Lilymaetay/brookesblog/_posts/2020-10-11-the-movement-that-changed-the-world.md

 caption: How one movement has changed the food industry
 comments: true
 ---
 It’s crazy to see how in this modern era people are still being judged upon over something so stupid as the colour of their skin.
 I think for a long time the world wanted change and the Black lives matter movement gives us that opportunity to share our anger and pain.
-After the death of George Floyd on … the world united and marched from streets on all continents in the hope that change will come.
+After the death of George Floyd the world began to change, along with the food branding industry.

 **Worldwide Attention**